NikUstimenko/acoustotreams/docs/tmatrix.rst

 With a few changes we computed the fields in a square array of the same spheres as in the previous examples.
-Most importantly we changed the value of the variable :code:`lattice` to an instance of a two-dimensional :class:`~acoutreams.Lattice` and set :code:`kpar` accordingly.
+Most importantly we changed the value of the variable :code:`lattice` to an instance of a two-dimensional :class:`~acoustotreams.Lattice` and set :code:`kpar` accordingly.
 Most other changes are just resulting from the change of the coordinate system.